contextio/contextio-ios/README.md

 ## Exploring the API in a Playground

-There is a pre-configured Xcode Playground (currently targeting Xcode 6.4 + Swift 1.2) included in the main library `xcworkspace`.
-Playgrounds with library dependencies are slightly finicky with Xcode 6.4, follow these steps to get it working:
+There is an Xcode Playground (requires Xcode 7) included in the main library `xcworkspace`.
+Playgrounds with library dependencies are slightly finicky, follow these steps to get it working:

 * `git clone https://github.com/contextio/contextio-ios.git`
 * `cd contextio-ios`